xywang01/TAT-HUM/README.md

 The data in `./demo/demo_data/data_3d` was collected using Optotrak and was a part of the experimental dataset featured in the manuscript.
 For the full dataset, please access the OSF repository [here](https://osf.io/24qvm/).

+[NOTE: The sample 2D data is current unavailable.
+It will be made available at a later time.]
 The data in `./demo/demo_data/data_2d` were collected using Optotrak that contain targeted pointing movement performed on a 2D plane (no vertical movement) from Manzone, Manzone, et al. (2023).
 The dataset contains two conditions, full vision during the pointing movement ("full", and hence with online feedback) or a preview of the target before the